-This is one of the most basic tips of them all, but simply reading their post is huge.
-We put lots of time and energy into what to post, how to write it, what we think you want to read about the topic, etc. We get to see how many views we receive so it’s a good confidence boost for us when we see that what we post actually gets a response.
-Of course we understand that not every post is going to be a jackpot, per say, but getting views + the overall success our blogs get is what helps us land collaboration opportunities and allows us to feel a sense of accomplishment.
+READ THEIR POSTS.
+This is one of the most basic tips of them all, but simply reading the post is huge.
+Bloggers put a lot of time and energy into what to post, how to write it, and keeping our audience in mind as we do all those things.
+We get to see the statistics of our posts and it’s a huge confidence boost for us when we see that what we share gets a response.
+Of course, we understand that not every post is going to be “viral,” but improving our blog stats is what helps us land collaboration + partnership opportunities in the future.